LiuKang1080/Project_Euler_Problems/README.md

 * Python 3.X

 ## Running problems
-Each Python script has a description of the Euler Problem, and a specific solution to that exact Euler problem.
-All scripts contain generic functions to the Euler problem, and the specific instance of the problem is called.
+Each Python script contains a generic function, has a description of the Euler problem, and a specific case of the function for the purposes of solving the Euler problem.